DEBUNKING SOME RUMOURS WE’VE HEARD ABOUT OUR PROGRAM

 Myth 2: Your Velocity Points expire before you can use them

-Fake news.
+Untrue.
 In actual fact, your Velocity Points only expire when your account is inactive – meaning you don’t add to or cash in your Velocity Points – for 24 months.
-Considering you can earn and redeem Velocity Points by flying (with us or our partner airlines), credit cards, fuel and online shopping or transferring existing points over from other partner loyalty programs, having an inactive account is a pretty tough task, unless you go on a two-year-long expedition to Antarctica.
+Considering you can earn and redeem Velocity Points by flying (with us or our partner airlines), credit cards, online shopping or transferring existing points over from other partner loyalty programs, having an inactive account is a pretty tough task, unless you go on a two-year-long expedition to Antarctica.

 Myth 3: You can’t earn Velocity Points on overseas flights

 Fly overseas a lot?
 Our network of global airline partners (including Singapore Airlines, Delta Air Lines, Etihad Airways and more) means you can earn Velocity Points and Status Credits flying domestically and internationally when you travel with us or them (on eligible fares of course).
 Want to turn your trip to Paris into Velocity Points?
 Easy.
 Want some Status Credits on your way to San Francisco?
 Sure.
 Just make sure you remember to always add your Velocity membership number to your booking.
 You can also easily track your Status Credits on the go with the Velocity App.